-5. Benign Tumor*, Cysts and Fibroids.
+5. Benign Tumor*, Cysts and Fibroids

 *Castor oil should never be used on malignant tumors, as this may cause the cancer to metastasize.

-Directions: Apply the castor pack to the effected area for at least 30 minutes.
+Directions: Apply the castor pack to the affected area for at least 30 minutes.
 This should be done consistently 3-7 nights a week until the mass breaks down.
 The amount of time for treatment will vary according to the size and severity of the mass.

 Other uses of the castor oil pack include:

 - Detoxifies organs

 - Removes stagnation and blockages in the GI tract

 - Removes congestion in the uterus (do not use during menstruation)